Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Introduction

 In Section~\ref{sec: JoinCons}, we study \emph{jointly constrained} GNEPs which are also called GNEPs with \emph{shared constraints}.
 These games have the differentiating feature that the players' strategy sets are restricted via a shared feasible set $X\subseteq\R^k$.
 If $X$ is convex, one speaks of a jointly convex GNEP but we do not impose this on $X$ a priori.
 GNEPs with shared constraints have been extensively studied in the literature and in this regard we analyze the structure of original non-convex GNEPs $I$ (not even jointly constrained) for which the set of convexified instances $\mathcal{I}^\conv$ contains a \emph{jointly constrained} or even a \emph{jointly convex} instance.
 To this end, we introduce the new classes of \emph{$k$-restrictive-closed} and \emph{restrictive-closed} GNEPs for which we show that they completely characterize whether or not $\mathcal{I}^\conv$ contains a jointly constrained or a jointly convex instance, respectively.
 The property of ($k$-)restrictive-closedness is for example fulfilled for all $\{0,1\}^k$ jointly constrained instances $I$ and thus admits interesting applications.

-In Section \ref{sec: Comp}, we present numerical results on the computation of equilibria for a class of discrete flow games with shared constraints which are shown to belong to both classes of restrictive-closed and quasi-linear GNEPs.
-To find equilibria of an instance $I$, the challenge is to compute an integral GNE of one of its jointly convex convexified instance $I^\conv \in \mathcal{I}$.
-Based on known methods for solving jointly convex GNEPs, we implemented different procedures from the literature for solving a jointly convex GNEP which are then enhanced by a simple rounding procedure in order to obtain an integral equilibrium.
-We then compared these procedures to a solution approach, where our quasi-linear reformulation is plugged into a standard non-convex solver (\textsc{BARON}).
-Perhaps surprisingly, it turned out that our quasi-linear approach was not only faster (on average) in finding specifically integral GNE for the original non-convex GNEP but also for computing (not necessarily integral) GNE for the convexified instances.
+In Section \ref{sec: Comp}, we present numerical results on the computation of equilibria for {three classes of GNEPs related to integral network flows and discrete market equilibria } which are shown to belong to both classes of restrictive-closed and quasi-linear GNEPs.
+To find equilibria of an instance $I$, { we propose two different different methods based on our convexification result.
+Firstly, we present an approach where our quasi-linear reformulation is plugged into a standard non-convex solver (\textsc{BARON}).
+Secondly, we try to compute an integral GNE of a specific convexified instance $I^\conv \in \mathcal{I}$. by implementing different procedures from the literature for solving a convex GNEP, enhanced by a simple rounding procedure in order to obtain an integral equilibrium. } Perhaps surprisingly, it turned out that our quasi-linear approach was not only faster (on average) in finding specifically integral GNE for the original non-convex GNEP but also for computing (not necessarily integral) GNE for the convexified instances.